Write us

 Sacred valley and machu picchu

-If you are not going to do the Inca Trail, the only way to get from Ollantaytambo to Machu Picchu is to take a train from the Ollantaytambo station to the town of Aguas Calientes (Machu Picchu town).
+If you are not going to do the walking tour on the Inca Trail, the only way to get from Ollantaytambo to Machu Picchu is by taking a train from the Ollantaytambo station to the town of Aguas Calientes (Machu Picchu town).
+This journey is famous for its panoramic views of the Urubamba River and the change of landscape toward the jungle brow.
+Once in Aguas Calientes, the next step is to board one of the buses that transport passengers along the Hiram Bingham road to the entrance gate of the citadel.

-How long does it take to travel by train from Ollantaytambo to Machu Picchu?
+• How long does the train trip from Ollantaytambo to Machu Picchu take?

 Most Popular Trips